Mantra (comics): Post-Black September

-In her last appearance, Mantra meets Ghoul from Ultraforce, who was working as taxi driver, and gives him a ring that transforms his appearance, allowing him work without scaring his fares.
+In her last appearance, Mantra meets Ghoul from Ultraforce, who was working as a taxi driver, and gives him a ring that transforms his appearance, allowing him to work without scaring his fares.

 Powers and abilities

 Lukasz was an extremely experienced warrior whose master (Archimage) would reincarnate him and eleven other warriors into new bodies each time they fell in combat throughout the centuries.
 In Eden Blake's body, he could use the latent potential for magic inherited by those of her bloodline; the longer he was in her form, the more he could access this power, slowly becoming a vastly powerful sorceress.
 She could summon a mystical armor by invoking the word "Mantra".
 The armor acted as a "focus" for her powers, increasing the abilities greatly.
 She could also accomplish great things requiring vast power by reciting over and over the mantra given to her by Archimage, "Change, Growth, Power" while the power inside her built.

 Lauren Sherwood's abilities were similar, but developed more rapidly.